ironscar/spring-six-pro/readme.md

     - The `?` in the statement specifies the parameter that is injected later
     - Notice that we append `ROLE_` here instead of in table to make it similar to in-memory
   - Finally, we can get the details of logged in users in endpoints using `@AuthenticationPrincipal` on an argument
-    - Type of argument is `org.springframework.security.core.userdetails.User` as used in `HibernateAnnotatedController.getStudents`
+    - Type of argument is `org.springframework.security.core.userdetails.User` as used in `StudentController.getStudents`

 ## Application props